 Oyster shells are pretty much what they sound like, ground up oyster shells.
-They are an excellent source of calcium and a much needed supplement for your hens.
-Most chicken feed contains some oyster shell in the feed, but it is quickly absorbed by your hens and does not last long enough for them to gain the full benefit.
-Don’t get me wrong its better than nothing but your hens are not really getting what they need for their daily calcium requirements.
+They are an excellent source of calcium, a much needed supplement for your hens.
+Most chicken feed contains some oyster shell in the feed.
+However, it is quickly absorbed by your hens, not longing enough for them to gain the full benefit.
+Don’t get me wrong, its better than nothing, but your hens are not getting what they need for their daily calcium requirements.
 Your hens require a long release calcium source which is not in all chicken feed brands.

-The only feed brand that I know which contains a long release oyster shell in the feed is Purina Poultry Feed.
+The only feed brand that contains a long release oyster shell in the feed is Purina Poultry Feed.
 Purina can be found at Tractor Supply and many other farm and feed stores.
-If you cannot find Purina don’t panic.
-You can still use the feed that you currently purchase just make oyster shells available to your girls in addition to their feed.
+If you cannot find Purina, don’t panic.
+You can still use the feed that you currently purchase, just make oyster shells available to your girls in addition to the feed.

 I have found that a small dish attached to the side of their pen filled with oyster shell does the trick.
 You don’t need to worry about them going through it like scratch or even feed.
 A hen will only consume what she needs.
 Her body will tell her when she needs extra calcium and how much she needs to lay her eggs.
 Each hens body is different, some may consume more than others.
 Don’t worry is if one hens consumes a lot while another hen consumes very little, their bodies know what their suppliment needs are.